-SECTION 7.30.(b) Article 10A of Chapter 115C of the General Statutes is
+SECTION 7.30.(b) Article 10A of Chapter 115C of the General Statutes is amended by adding two new Parts to read:

 "Part 4.
 Student Diagnostic Tests.

 "§ 115C-174.20.
 Tools for student learning.

 To the extent funds are made available for this purpose, the State Board shall plan for and require the administration of diagnostic tests in the eighth and tenth grades that align to the ACT test in order to help diagnose student learning and provide for students an indication of whether they are on track to be remediation-free at a community college or university.